 And from that day forward I fell in love with wedding photography.
 Before that time I shied away from people photography — it is a very responsible job and least of all I want to hurt somebody’s feelings with my poorly done photograph.
 However the emotions that filled the day and the produced photographs have made me certain that it is the right job for me, and the one, which I will get a great delight from.

-One of the great things about photography and especially about the wedding photography is the joy and pride when you deliver the beautiful photographs to the bride and groom and see their faces light up and smiles appear.
+~ Top ~One of the great things about photography and especially about the wedding photography is the joy and pride when you deliver the beautiful photographs to the bride and groom and see their faces light up and smiles appear.
 Working for big corporations or companies you often miss the opportunity to get directly involved with the customer and receive that emotional feedback when you deliver the product or service.
-The first dance as husband and wife In photography it is right in front of you — it could be said that you are engulfed by the surge of human emotions.
+In photography it is right in front of you — it could be said that you are engulfed by the surge of human emotions.
 And it’s you who is completely responsible for the outcome and the emotions you get.
 It’s definitely a great experience and line of work.

 Of course, there were mistakes and things that required improvements.
 One of them was the technical side of the trade — the equipment has failed me on some occasions.
 I cannot say that the equipment I had on that day was of a professional quality, that’s why I invested in top of the line professional gear, which I could depend on in every imaginable situation.
 And it already proved its reliability and capability to produce stunning images.